elyzx/party-parrot-conga/README.md

 Party Parrot Conga is a fun new twist on the classic Snake game.
 We've removed the Snakes and replaced them with lovely Parrots that are there to party with you.

-Using your left and right arrow keys, collide into as many Lonely Parrots as possible to add them to your Conga.
+Using your arrow keys, collide into as many Lonely Parrots as possible to add them to your Conga.
 The rules are simple: collect ten Lonely Parrots without crashing into the Conga or leaving the Party!

 ## MVP
 - The game starts with a Parrot Conga (consisting of two parrots) moving forwards into the middle of the perimeter.
 This is so the Parrot Conga does not immediately collide with the perimeter.
-- The user can change the direction of the Parrot Conga using the Left and Right keys.
+- The user can change the direction of the Parrot Conga using the arrow keys.
 The Parrot Conga always turns 90 degrees per key press.
 - A Lonely Parrot is placed in a random location within the perimeter.
 It should not be directly next to the perimeter or on top of the Parrot Conga.
-- When the Parrot Conga collides with the Lonely Parrot, the Parrot Conga gets longer and another Lonely Parrot appears.
+- When the Parrot Conga collides with the Lonely Parrot, the Parrot Conga gets longer and the next Lonely Parrot appears.
+There is a score count for the user to keep track of progress.
-- As the Parrot Conga gets longer, the game gets more difficult.
+- The game gets more difficult ss the Parrot Conga gets longer.
+In addition, when the user has a score of five, the Parrot Conga starts moving faster.

 Win Condition: If ten Lonely Pardots are added to the Conga, the user is taken to the Winning Screen.